 So how did he achieve a sense of team, culture and camaraderie?

 Philip believed that the best way to keep this non-conventional team structure strong was to ensure everyone felt heard and part of the decision making process even if they were considered part-time or contract on paper.
 He even gave stock options to reinforce the idea that even though the team wasn’t physically together, they were all working towards the same goals and should be invested in its success or failure.

-For Philip, the most important aspect of work culture is transparency.
+For Philip, the most important aspect of work culture is radical transparency.

 To achieve this transparency, everything was radically open for everyone to see.
 What you were working on, what you had to deliver, what you had delivered what you were charging for deliverables — it was all visible and available information.
 By having this transparent system in place, the team almost naturally kept everything in check and fair without management having to step in to interfere.

 When everyone is on the same page and feel seen and heard, culture doesn’t have to be created (or forced) -it just manifests itself through the attitudes and actions of the team.

 After hearing about Philip’s approach to transparency and culture, we shouldn’t be that shocked that he also advocates for democratizing ownership.

 Democratizing ownership sounds like a renegade idea that might involve occupying the streets with picket signs, but when Philip explains it, the merit of this approach makes perfect sense.

 “In the last decade or so, we have all seen crazy ideas like crowdsourcing,” he says adding, “a big group of people can assess things and do so remarkably effectively.”